MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles-csh.md

   13. Article date

 > [!NOTE]
-> If the keyword you used matches, the matches are highlighted in yelleo, but won't necessarily show up in the first three line, so you may not see the highlighted text in search results.
+> If the keyword you used matches, the matches are highlighted in yellow, but won't necessarily show up in the first three lines, so you might not see the highlighted text in search results.

 In the knowledge base search control, you can do the following:
 - Search for knowledge articles